ufs-community/ufs-weather-model/.github/pull_request_template.md

 How were these changes tested?
 What compilers / HPCs was it tested with?
 Are the changes covered by regression tests?
 (If not, why?
 Do new tests need to be added?)
 Have regression tests and unit tests (utests) been run?
 On which platforms and with which compilers?
+(Note that unit tests can only be run on tier-1 platforms)

 ## Dependencies